nodeontrain/nodeontrain.xyz/tuts/user_model.md

 	 ...
 {% endhighlight %}

-Here we’ve passed the id of the user to User.find; Sequelize returns the user with that id.
+Here we've passed the id of the user to User.find; Sequelize returns the user with that id.

-Let’s see if the user with an id of 3 still exists in the database
+Let's see if the user with an id of 3 still exists in the database
 {% highlight javascript %}
 > User.findById(3).then(function(data){ console.log(data) })
 null
 {% endhighlight %}

-Since we destroyed our third user, Sequelize can’t find it in the database.
+Since we destroyed our third user, Sequelize can't find it in the database.

 Sequelize also allows us to find users by specific attributes
 {% highlight javascript %}